vinayakaraju46/Ubi-partman-crashed-error/README.md

 ![n71ML](https://user-images.githubusercontent.com/30818966/54477366-09673e00-482d-11e9-81ed-baa3d1eb29e3.png)
-Annoying right?
+## Annoying right?

 ![Ubuntu-Boot-0_Bytes-01-300x161](https://user-images.githubusercontent.com/30818966/54477377-37e51900-482d-11e9-87b0-05b51ff2dea4.png)

-and this?
+And this?
 God!!

 Now highlight the kernel you want to use, and press the e key.
 You should be able to see and edit the commands associated with the highlighted kernel.